top of page

 News & Updates

-August 2025 - Received the Technical Acceptance Award for my internship contributions at John Hopkin's Applied Physics Laboratory QL Sector.
+August 2025 - Received the Technical Achievement Award for my internship contributions at John Hopkin's Applied Physics Laboratory QL Sector.

 July 2025 - Submission to IEEE ISMAR 2025 Full Paper has been officially accepted!